 To be the best, you’ve got to beat the best.
 All this week, across every Power 5 league, we’re looking at what it takes to reach the top.

 In the Big Ten, Michigan State stands at the pinnacle.
-The Spartans are 36-5 the past three seasons with two conference titles, a trio of top-10 national finishes and a berth in the College Football Playoff to cap last season.
-Coach Mark Dantonio’s teams have won with grit and good fortune, with offense and defense and special teams, with continuity on the coaching staff and thorough development in the program.
+The Spartans are 36-5 over the past three seasons with two conference titles, a trio of top-10 national finishes and a berth in the College Football Playoff to cap last season.
+Coach Mark Dantonio’s teams have won with grit and good fortune, with offense and defense and special teams, with continuity on the coaching staff and through development in the program.